Infantry of the British Army: Field Army Troops

-Field Army Troops is the formation encompassing specialist elements of the Field Army, including signals and ISTAR units.
-The formation has responsibility for two separate infantry brigades, both of which are optimised to a training role - one is primarily intended as a mentoring formation for the UK's allies, while the other is the Army Special Operations Brigade, which contains those infantry units dedicated to military training and operational support for the UK's partner nations.
+Field Army Troops is the formation encompassing specialist elements of the Field Army.
+The formation had responsibility for two separate infantry brigades, however in 2026 HQ Army Special Operations Brigade were disbanded and its units transferred to the Land Special Operations Force.
 The formation also has responsibility for the Land Warfare Centre, an organisation that administers a number of the Army's training centres, which includes one infantry battalion and an additional training company.